 - 1. Resistance heating elements integrated into heat pump water heating equipment. - 2.
 Electric resistance elements used for recirculation loop temperature maintenance. - 3.
 Electric storage water heaters with a rated water storage volume no greater than 20 gallons. - 4.
 Instantaneous electric water heaters located within 10 feet of the point of use. - 5.
 Hot water storage tanks without electric resistance or fossil-fuel heating elements. - 6.
 Electric resistance equipment where not less than 100 percent of the annual service water-heating requirement is provided by an on-site renewable energy system not used to meet any other provision of this code. - 7.
 Water heating systems that serve end-uses that require water temperature of 141°F (55°C) or greater. - 8.
 Electric resistance storage water heating equipment in buildings where not less than 75% of the annual service water heating requirement is met by a solar thermal system. - 9.
 Electric resistance water heating in buildings that comply with Section C407, Appendix SE, or Appendix PT. - 10.
-Replacement of gas-fired storage water heaters or instantaneous water heaters that comply with section C503.4.1. - 10.11.
-Water heating equipment with at least one of the following: a heat input of 200,000Btu/hr or greater; or an operating temperature of 210 degrees F or greater; or a nominal storage capacity of 120 gallons or greater.
+Replacement of gas-fired storage water heaters or instantaneous water heaters that comply with section C503.4.1. - 11.
+Water heating equipment with at least one of the following: a heat input of 200,000Btu/hr or greater; or an operating temperature of 210 degrees F or greater; or a nominal storage capacity of 120 gallons or greater. - 12.
+Replacement of electric resistance water heaters with the same KW input and tank volume as the equipment being replaced.

 C404.11 Demand responsive water heating.
-Electric storage water heaters with rated water storage volume between 40 (150L) and 120 (450L) gallons and a nameplate input rating equal to or less than 12kW shall be provided with demand responsive controls that comply with ANSI/CTA-2045-B Level 1 and are also capable of initiating water heating to meet the temperature set point in response to a demand response signal or another equivalent approved standard.
+Electric storage water heaters with rated water storage volume equal to or greater than 40 gallons (150L) and equal to or less than 120 gallons (450L) and a nameplate input rating equal to or less than 12kW shall be provided with demand responsive controls that comply with ANSI/CTA-2045 and are also capable of initiating water heating to meet the temperature set point in response to a demand response signal or another equivalent approved standard.